 A popular venue for a weekend family picnic, there are a number of beaches on and around the La Perouse peninsula at the head of Botany Bay.
 Though the Kurnell Refinery is visible across the bay and Botany's port and industrial area is just around the corner, the low-surf Congwong Bay, like its neighbour, Little Congwong Bay, is sufficiently secluded to not be affected by its location.

 Brighton-Le-Sands is one of a string of beachside suburbs on the western shores of Botany By.
 Lady Robinsons Beach is the strip of beach which runs south from Sydney Airport through Brighton-Le-Sands.
 Its name recalls the wife of a Governor of NSW during the 1870s who used to ride her horse here.
 A cycleway connects Kyeemagh at the northern end with Sandringham in the south.

 Catch the train to Hawkesbury River and then the ferry to this peaceful island paradise where motor vehicles are banned.
 Stroll around the island, swim at one of its unspoilt river beaches and enjoy a slow lunch at the island's cafe.
 Accommodation is available for a longer stay.
 Dangar Island is 70 mins. by train from Sydney's Central Station.

-Pittwater is a wide inlet south of Broken Bay near the Hawkesbury River mouth.
+Pittwater is a wide inlet north of Sydney and south of Broken Bay near the Hawkesbury River mouth.
 30 kms north of Sydney, it is a boatowner's paradise.
 The suburbs built on its shores are all prestigious residential areas which take full adventage of the expansive views towards Ku-Ring-Gai Chase National Park across Pittwater.